prajyot-raut/garbage-detection/readme.md

 ## Model

 The detection model (`model.pt`) is a YOLOv8 model trained on a custom dataset for garbage detection having around 8000 labeled images.
 The specific classes the model can detect are listed in the `classNames` variable within [`main.py`](main.py).

+## Author

+This project was developed by Prajyot.